cheme/web3/index.md

 # FAQ

 - this model is not realist : every update create a new shareable distributed triple other network any relation betwenn two data the same, any trust cost the same and any info got its trust so this is very likely to explode.
   Yes, that is why it is a model and it needs to be restrained by implementation depending on usecases : the model is generic, the implementations and algorithm do not need to be (that give real value to coding).
-So for some simple use case it is pretty realistic (see for example a user shared trust database).
+So for some simple use case it is pretty realistic (for example a user shared trust database).
 Yet interoperability means that it must exists : so datamining between various application is possible (even if topology of the application is different (for example I could use desencyclopedia appli and wikipedia appli and still cross reference)).

 - update and inference is central, whith trust (for example) it implies statements being issued everywhere, concept about concept about concept...
   You need to simplify the modelisation by issuing concept simplifying other concepts, for example a consolidated trust.
-This is true for rdf to, it is a major point, yet pretty common to data-mining.
+This is true for RDF to, it is a major point, yet pretty common to data-mining.
 The simplification is facilitate by :
     - the possibility to be lead by satement (for example more trusted actor which will lead it, with potential usage of [sidechain]).
 This is especially true for knowlege which should be globally shared.
     - p2p network locality : algorithm routing choice of p2p database to query in function of inference rules (so that all is more likely to converge to local simple coherent topologies).
 This is the more natural use case, yet it required some well designed routing rules and application rules.